 SQL data analysis with AI is a workflow where an AI agent translates plain-English business questions into validated SQL queries, executes them across one or more data sources, and returns both the underlying SQL and the analytical answer.
 Unlike basic NL2SQL generators, modern AI data analysts also handle schema understanding, multi-table reasoning, cross-source joins, and iterative refinement across turns.

 The capability matters because SQL never went away.
 Every BI dashboard, every operational report, and most data products still resolve to a SQL query somewhere.
 What changed in 2024-2026 is who writes it.
 Schema-aware LLM agents now produce SQL that runs against production databases without hand-editing in the majority of cases, freeing analysts and business teams from the part of the job that was never the point.
+Independent peer markets such as Gartner Peer Insights for Analytics & BI platforms and G2 Business Intelligence remain useful for comparing adjacent analytics products — they are not endorsements of InfiniSynapse.

 The shift happened in three waves.
 Understanding the waves matters because most tools on the market today sit at different points in this evolution, and that determines what they can actually do.